PLANNED PARENTHOOD OF SOUTH, EAST AND NORTH FLORIDA

 Program To Reach 25,000 Homes in Predominantly Latino and Haitian Neighborhoods in Miami Area

 Miami, FL—Today, Planned Parenthood of South, East and North Florida (PPSENFL) announced a six-week community canvass to educate local communities — especially women of reproductive age in medically underserved areas — about the Zika virus, mosquito transmission, sexual transmission, travel-associated risks, and prevention of Zika.
-Details about the community outreach program can be found here.

 The goal of the canvass program is to educate local Miami communities, many of whom are Latino and Haitian, about the Zika virus.
 It will also help connect community members to local health services, including family planning.
 The canvass will reach approximately 25,000 doors in predominately Latino and Haitian neighborhoods.
 Materials will be available in English, Spanish, and Haitian Creole.

 “As a trusted health care provider, Planned Parenthood is proud to support the needs of the South Florida community with this community canvass.
 Florida, ground zero for local Zika transmission, is among the worst states in the nation when it comes to women’s health and well-being,” said Lillian Tamayo, President and CEO of Planned Parenthood of South, East and North Florida (PPSENFL).
 “Governor Scott has significantly cut budgets to local health departments, refused Medicaid expansion, backed legislation aimed at gutting family planning services and attempted to block access to care at Planned Parenthood.

 “You cannot have a Zika strategy that focuses on mosquitos, but not women.
 It is past time for meaningful action to combat this virus.
 Our leaders must put women and families at the center of the Zika response and fund family planning and education efforts,” continued Tamayo.